mikemyne/Church-management-software/README.md

-## Church-management-software
+# Church-management-software
-Church management software with a custom home, events, topics, schedule and about us sections
+Church management software with a custom home, events, topics, schedule and about us sections that can be tailored to the needs of any church

 # Features: